TravelNotes.org - The Online Guide to Travel Visit Mongolia and Discover Mongolia's Rich Nomadic Heritage

 Naadam Festival

-If you have the opportunity, try to plan your visit during the Naadam Festival, which takes place in July.
+If you have the chance, try to plan your visit to Mongolia during the Naadam Festival.

 Nomadic Culture